๐ŸฆซIntro to Chemical Engineering

 Pinch Analysis

-• Heat integration optimization identifies the minimum heating and cooling utilities required for a process network
+Pinch analysis is a method for heat integration optimization.
+It identifies the minimum heating and cooling utilities a process network actually needs.

-Compare: Material/Energy Balances vs. Pinch Analysis—both rely on conservation principles, but balances diagnose where energy goes while pinch analysis prescribes how to recover it.
-If an FRQ gives you a heat exchanger network, pinch analysis is your go-to.
+Compare: Material/Energy Balances vs. Pinch Analysis: both rely on conservation principles, but balances diagnose where energy goes while pinch analysis prescribes how to recover it.
+If a problem gives you a heat exchanger network, pinch analysis is your go-to.

 Computational Modeling Approaches